Even as Japan baulks at trade concessions, farmers move on

 In November, Abe's government surprised many by announcing it would phase out a 40-year-old policy known as "gentan" under which the government paid farmers - mostly individuals with small plots - in exchange for reducing rice output to protect prices.

-But while industry watchers point out that many of Abe's goals to make Japanese agriculture more competitive are not new and the ending of the gentan program coincided with an increase of subsidies for a rice-to-feed program, some experts say the winds are changing.
+But while industry watchers point out that many of Abe's goals to make Japanese agriculture more competitive are not new and the ending of the gentan programme coincided with an increase of subsidies for a rice-to-feed programme, some experts say the winds are changing.

 Against that backdrop, some of Japan's small farmers are looking for a market niche - rather than a government subsidy - as their best hope for the future.